livegnik/2way-poc-design/01-protocol/08-network-transport-requirements.md

 The transport layer is not a trust boundary and must be treated as adversarial by all consuming components.

-## 3. Responsibilities and non-responsibilities
+## 3. Responsibilities and boundaries

 This specification is responsible for the following: